 Huawei Mate X

-This isn’t a comprehensive list of upcoming Android phones, just a taste of what’s to come for the rest of the year.
-Let us know if we’ve missed any big ones and tell us the handset you’re most excited for in the comments.
+This isn’t a comprehensive list of upcoming Android phones.
+Instead, it’s just a taste of what’s to come for the rest of the year.
+We’ll keep this list updated as more phones are revealed and launch throughout the rest of the year.